-- A. The childcare activity shall be licensed to and operated by a resident of the dwelling unit in which it is located. - B. The childcare activity must be clearly incidental to the use of the structure as a residence. - C. Child care services shall be provided to a maximum of six (6) non-resident children at any one time. - E. The appearance of the dwelling unit, structure, and/or premises shall not be altered, nor the child care activity within the structure conducted, in any manner which would cause the premises to differ from its residential character or from the character of the neighborhood. - E. The family childcare home shall be operated in the existing dwelling unit.
+- A. The childcare activity shall be licensed to and operated by a resident of the dwelling unit in which it is located. - B. The childcare activity must be clearly incidental to the use of the structure as a residence. - C. Child care services shall be provided to a maximum of six (6) non-resident children at any one time. - D. The appearance of the dwelling unit, structure, and/or premises shall not be altered, nor the child care activity within the structure conducted, in any manner which would cause the premises to differ from its residential character or from the character of the neighborhood. - E. The family childcare home shall be operated in the existing dwelling unit.
 No new or existing accessory structure shall be built or used for the purpose of the child care activity. - F. No sign shall be permitted in connections with the family childcare home. - G. The total number of persons engaged in the operation of the family childcare home shall not exceed four (4).
 Up to two (2) persons other than those residing in the dwelling may engage in the operation of the business, provided that there is sufficient off-street parking space to accommodate the vehicles of such non-resident employees. - H. Off-street parking space shall be provided on the premises, as required by Section 513, or as otherwise necessary. - I. The operation of a family child care home shall not create any nuisance such as excessive traffic, on-street parking, or noise to any greater extent than that normally experienced in the residential neighborhood, or be present or noticeable beyond the property boundaries of the child care premises. - J. The family childcare home shall at all times possess an appropriate license issued by the State of Alabama.
 A copy of such license shall be furnished to the Planning Director upon request.
 Revocation or expiration of the state license shall automatically void any zoning certificate issued by the City.

 511.06.
-Detailed Accessory Use Regulations: Private Swimming Pools and Tennis Courts Accessory to a Residential Use.
+Detailed Accessory Use Regulations: Private Swimming Pools and Recreational/Athletic Courts Accessory to a Residential Use.

-- A. Swimming pools and tennis courts shall be subject to the same side and rear setback requirements applicable to other accessory structures, and shall not be located within public utility or drainage easements alongside and rear lot lines.
-For purposes of setback measurement, swimming pools and tennis courts shall include all surrounding decking or paving, and vertical supports for screen enclosures. - B. Pools shall be enclosed by a fence a minimum of four (4) feet in height, which must be in place prior to the filling of the pool. - C. No swimming pool or tennis court permitted under this Section shall be operated as a business or a private club. - D. Lighting for pools and tennis courts shall be located and installed so that no direct light is visible from adjoining properties.
+- A. Swimming pools and recreational/athletic courts shall be subject to the same side and rear setback requirements applicable to other accessory structures and shall not be located within public utility or drainage easements.
+Swimming pools shall be exempt from the minimum separation distance between accessory structures and primary structures. - B. No swimming pool or recreational/athletic court permitted under this Section shall be operated as a business or a private club. - C. Lighting for pools and courts shall be located and installed so that no direct light is visible from adjoining properties.